uhlerlab/image2reg/README.md

 conda activate image2reg
 pip install -r requirements.txt
 ```
-Note that this installs the requried [Pytorch](https://pytorch.org/) associated packages with GPU accelaration using CUDA v.
-11.1, which we had used to develop and run the code in this repository.
+Note that this installs the requried [Pytorch](https://pytorch.org/) associated packages with GPU accelaration using CUDA v11.1, which we had used to develop and run the code in this repository.

 In case that no GPU is available on the system you are planning to instal the software on please install the required packages without GPU support via:
 ```